Latest news on the heating law ### Bundestag decision on the controversial Building Energy Act (GEG) ###

 Robert Habeck, the Green Party's Minister for Economic Affairs and Climate Protection, defended the law against sharp criticism from the opposition.
 His defense focused on two key points:

-Habeck emphasized that it was justified to ask specific and concerned questions about this law.
-This attitude shows that the government is open to discussion and questions, which is an important aspect of democratic processes.
+Habeck emphasized that it is legitimate to ask specific and concerned questions about this law.
+This stance demonstrates that the government is open to discussion and questions, which is an important aspect of democratic processes.

-A key point in his defense was criticism of the opposition, which he said was trying to “pull the wool over people’s eyes.”
-He was referring to the fact that it is not enough to formulate ambitious goals, but that concrete measures are required to achieve these goals.
+A key point of his defense was his criticism of the opposition, which he believed was trying to “throw sand in the people’s eyes.”
+He was referring to the fact that it was not enough to formulate ambitious goals; concrete measures were needed to achieve them.

-📢 The importance of climate neutrality - no concrete measures from the then Union-led federal government
+📢 The importance of climate neutrality – no concrete measures from the then CDU/CSU-led federal government

-Habeck also mentioned the goal of the then Union-led federal government to make Germany climate-neutral by 2045.
-This objective is of great importance because it impacts global climate protection and allows Germany to play a pioneering role in this area.
+Habeck also mentioned the goal set by the then CDU/CSU-led federal government to make Germany climate-neutral by 2045.
+This goal is of great importance, as it impacts global climate protection and allows Germany to assume a pioneering role in this area.

 🌿 Need for concrete measures